Skip to main content

 • Mistakes in the .csv can delay or block invites

 All businesses on TrustPilot are assigned to at least one category.
-However, by default their online interface will only show a selected range of profiles.
+However, by default the online category map only shows a selected range of profiles.

 To show up in the default filters a profile must: